Rekunan/osu-wiki/wiki/Tournaments/The_Roundtable/16_player_battle_royale/en.md

 ![The Roundtable banner](/wiki/shared/news/2022-07-08-the-roundtable/roundtable_banner.png)

-[**The Roundtable**](/wiki/Tournaments/The_Roundtable)'s **16 player battle royale** takes place the first day of the event.
-Players will be randomized into groups of 8, and the lowest scorer of each map will be eliminated.
-When both groups are narrowed down to 2 players, the finalists will compete in a 1v1 best of 13 match.
+[**The Roundtable**](/wiki/Tournaments/The_Roundtable)'s **16 player battle royale** took place the first day of the event.
+Players were randomized into groups of 8, and the lowest scorer of each map was eliminated.
+When both groups narrowed down to 2 players, the finalists competed in a 1v1 best of 13 match.

 ## Prizes